Part 4 in a series of tutorials on value investing: The ratios and formulas I use to find undervalued opportunities.

 The Taxonomy Of Growth

-The numbers you feed into your value formulas obviously have a huge impact on the answers you get back out of them.
-An accurate growth rate assessment is an essential part of correctly valuing a company.
-A rapidly growing company can easily be worth twice as much or more than one that isn’t growing.
+In either case, an accurate growth rate assessment is an essential part of correctly valuing a company.
+A rapidly growing company can easily be worth twice as much or more (on a trailing p:e basis) than one that isn’t growing.
 Your assessment of growth matters.

 But growth can be a slippery fish to get a handle on.
-Just as the earnings figure I use is open to interpretation and adjustment (more on that in the next chapter in this series), so too is my estimate of future growth.
+Just as the baseline earnings figure I use is open to interpretation and adjustment (more on that in the next chapter in this series), so too is my estimate of future growth.
 This is what makes investing as much of an art as it is a science.
-There are a lot of factors that are going to determine a company’s rate of growth over the next five years and many of them are simply unforeseeable.
+There are a lot of factors that are going to determine a company’s rate of growth over the next five years and many of them are unpredictable.

 Because growth can be so difficult to pigeonhole with any degree of accuracy, I often find it very helpful to conceptually divide the market up into broad growth categories, rather than try to pin my growth estimates down to the nearest percentage point.
 Humans excel at pattern recognition.
 We look for repeatable patterns to make sense of large seas of numbers.
 This is why I find it much more useful to think in terms of general growth categories like “no growth”, “average growth”, or “high growth” instead of in specific growth rate numbers like 2%, 6%, or 17%.